MarcusBeladona/Custom-Tic-Tac-Toe/README.md

 <br>

 ## Warning!
-I don't recommend using this code for learning.
+I don't recommend using this code for learning!
+### I know it's ugly, sorry...